SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the United States on July 20th:
+Here are some notable events in U.S. history that occurred on July 20:

-- **1969**: Apollo 11 Mission - Astronauts Neil Armstrong and Buzz Aldrin became the first humans to step on the lunar surface.
-Armstrong's famous quote, "That's one small step for [a] man, one giant leap for mankind," was broadcast to millions.
+- **1969**: Apollo 11 Mission – Astronauts Neil Armstrong and Buzz Aldrin became the first humans to walk on the moon.
+Armstrong's famous words as he stepped on the lunar surface were, "That's one small step for [a] man, one giant leap for mankind."

-- **1976**: Viking 1 Lander - NASA’s Viking 1 spacecraft transmitted the first pictures taken
+- **1976**: Viking 1 – NASA's Viking 1 lander successfully obtained the first images of
 ### Positive Qoute
 ------
-"Believe in the magic within you! ✨🌟 Embrace each moment and shine bright! 🌼😊"
+"Every day may not be good, but there's something good in every day! ✨😊🌈"